google/syzkaller/docs/linux/setup_ubuntu-host_vmware-vm_x86-64-kernel.md

 # Setup: Ubuntu host, VMware vm, x86-64 kernel

-These are the instructions on how to fuzz the x86-64 kernel in VMware Workstation with Ubuntu on the host machine and Debian Stretch in the virtual machines.
+These are the instructions on how to fuzz the x86-64 kernel in VMware Workstation with Ubuntu on the host machine and Debian Bullseye in the virtual machines.

 In the instructions below, the `$VAR` notation (e.g. `$GCC`, `$KERNEL`, etc.) is used to denote paths to directories that are either created when executing the instructions (e.g. when unpacking GCC archive, a directory will be created), or that you have to create yourself before running the instructions.
 Substitute the values for those variables manually.